See also command lines it is tedious to remember for general unix/OSX/BSD/etc commands.

 (If you are really curious, more details can be found in Radar #10207999, in rb-fsevents issue #10 and in find-fsevents-bug repository.)

 Note: this is not a “rarely occurring bug” in the sense that it sometimes occurs when you capitalise a letter in a filename; AFAICT it is triggered every time.
-Rather, it is a rarely noticed bug, since I guess either changing capitalisation or running filewatchers, or the intersection thereof, is rarely notices.
+Rather, it is a rarely noticed bug, since I guess either changing capitalisation or running filewatchers, or the intersection thereof, is rarely noticed.
 Regardless, the above diagnoses seem to hold.
 Delete it and copy it from elsewhere.